Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

 ## Example 2

 In this example, we will run a sample VASP recipe that will highlight the use of a more complicated configuration.
+It can only be run if you are a licensed VASP user, but the same fundamental principles apply to many other DFT codes with recipes in quacc.

 First, prepare your `QUACC_VASP_PP_PATH` environment variable in the `~/.bashrc` of your remote machine as described in the [Calculator Setup guide](../../install/codes.md).
 When you're done, follow the steps below.